John Osborne: Helen Dawson (1978–1994)

 Helen Dawson (1939–2004) was a former arts journalist and critic for The Observer.
 This final marriage of Osborne's, which lasted until his death, seems to have been happier than any of his prior marriages.
 Until her death in 2004, Dawson worked to preserve and promote Osborne's legacy.

 Osborne died deeply in debt; his final word to Dawson was: "Sorry".
 After her death in 2004, Dawson was buried next to Osborne.

 Vegetarianism

 Around the time of Look Back in Anger, Osborne was a vegetarian, something which was considered unusual at the time.
 In Almost a Gentleman he gives some insight into this lifestyle choice:

 Death

-After a serious liver crisis in 1987, Osborne became diabetic, injecting insulin twice a day.
-He died in 1994 from complications from his diabetes at the age of 65 at his home in Clunton, near Craven Arms, Shropshire.
+After a serious liver crisis in 1987 Osborne became diabetic, injecting insulin twice a day.
+He died on 24 December 1994 at the age of 65 from complications of diabetes at The Hurst, his home in Clunton, near Craven Arms, Shropshire.
 He is buried in St George's churchyard, Clun, Shropshire.
 His last wife, Helen Dawson, who died in 2004, is buried next to him.